noahlevenson/noblog/README.md

 noblog is a static blog framework that's almost like having no static blog framework at all.
-It accomplishes things using POSIX utilities and file permissions, like your father and his father before him.
+It accomplishes things using POSIX utilities and file permissions -- like your father did, and his father before him.

-Used in production for one known site: [blog.noahlevenson.com](https://blog.noahlevenson.com)

 Instructions: